Sometimes facts lie right in front of us like puzzle pieces, needing to be put together.

 - Core analyses for recorded audio and imagery

-- Capstone experiences including testimony in moot court and a graduate research thesis
+- Capstone experiences including testimony in mock court and a graduate research thesis

 The MSRA-MF program involves completion of 33 credit hours, which includes: